Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 5. Modify the PHP script inside each column to suit your needs
 6. Customise to your delight
 7. Run `npm run build` to compile any changed SCSS or JavaScript
+8. To disable the Apache error log or System stats, change the boolean in `config.php`